PhariSolutions/Phari-Doc-Gen/README.md

+This repository was imported from the previous project at GitLab.
+All previous work can be found [here](https://gitlab.com/LuizPPA/PhariDocGen).

 Hi there buddy!
 I've heard you've been looking for a simple and functional documentation generator for this Ruby web app of yours.
 So here goes a brief tutorial on how to use this little gem developed by [Phari Solutions](http://phari.solutions).